-12. Specific performance of part of contract.- (1) Except as otherwise hereinafter provided in this section, the court shall not direct the specific performance of a part of a contract.
+(1) Except as otherwise hereinafter provided in this section the court shall not direct the specific performance of a part of a contract.

 (3) Where a party to a contract is unable to perform the whole of his part of it, and the part which must be left unperformed either-

-(a) forms a considerable part of the whole, though admiting of compensation in money; or
+(a) Forms a considerable part of the whole, though admitting of compensation in money; or

 (4) When a part of a contract which, taken by itself, can and ought to be specifically performed, stands on a separate and independent footing from another part of the same contract which cannot or ought not to be specifically performed, the court may direct specific performance of the former part.

-(d) where the vendor or lessor sues for specific performance of the contract and the suit is dismissed on the ground of his want of title or imperfect title, the defendant has a right to a return of his deposit, if any, with interest thereon, to his costs of the suit, and to a lien for such deposit, interest and costs on the interest, if any, of the vendor or lessor in the property which is the subject-matter of the contract.
+(d) Where the vendor or lessor sues for specific performance of the contract and the suit is dismissed on the ground of his want of title or imperfect title, the defendant has right to a return of his deposit, if any, with interest thereon, to his costs of the suit, and to a lien for such deposit, interest and costs on the interest, if any, of the vendor or lesser in the property which is the subject-matter of the contract.

 (2) The provisions of sub-section (1) shall also apply, as far as may be, to contracts for the sale or hire of movable property.

-14. Contracts not specifically enforceable.-(1) The following contracts cannot be specifically enforced, namely:--
+(1) The following contracts cannot be specifically enforced, namely:-

-(a) a contract for the non-performance of which compensation in money is an adequate relief;
+(a) A contract for the non-performance of which compensation is an adequate relief;

-(i) to execute a mortgage or furnish any other security for security for securing the repayment of any loan which the borrower is not willing to repay at once:
+(i) To execute a mortgage or furnish any other security for securing the repayment of any loan which the borrower is not willing to repay at once:

-Provided that where only a part of the loan has been advanced the lender is willing to advance the remaining part of the loan in terms of the contract; or
+Provided that where only a part of the loan has been advanced the vender is willing to advance the remaining part of the loan in terms of the contract; or

 Provided that the following conditions are fulfilled, namely:-

-(ii) the plaintiff has a substantial interest in the performance of the contract and the interest is of such a nature that compensation in money for non-performance of the contract is not an adequate relief; and
+(ii) The plaintiff has a substantial interest in the performance of the contract and the interest is of such a nature that compensation in money for non- performance of the contract is not adequate relief; and